Bartolomé Bermejo: Style

 Beyond his skill in oil glaze painting, Bermejo's distinctive style can be seen in his physical types, a lively sense of drama in his narrative scenes, and above all in his attention to landscape, particularly in the extensive sunrise and sunset settings in the Triptych of the Virgin of Montserrat and the Pietà.
 Bermejo's distinctive style had a considerable influence, particularly in Aragon, where it was widely disseminated in the prolific studio of Martín Bernat.
 No one at this time, however, could duplicate his landscapes.

 There are three surviving works that incorporate the artist's name within the compositions, still unusual in Spanish painting of this period: Saint Michael with Kneeling Donor, Antonio Juan; the Triptych of the Virgin of Montserrat with Donor, Francesco della Chiesa; and the Pietà with Canon Desplà.
 The first two bear the artist's name on simulated parchment, and the last is found in an inscription on the frame.
-Indirect evidence also speaks of royal patronage, for an Epiphany now in the Royal Chapel of Granada was part of the personal collection of Queen Isabella I of Castile.
+Indirect evidence also speaks of royal patronage, for an Epiphany, now in the Royal Chapel of Granada, which was part of the personal collection of Queen Isabella I of Castile.